Josh Gottheimer: Israel

 Gottheimer has said that, "Our relationship with Israel is a vital relationship" and "Israel [is] our most vital ally in the Middle East".
-Gottheimer has stated that the security of the United States and of Israel are so intertwined as to be inseparable and that his Jewish values that have guided him throughout his life.
-Gottheimer has opposed conditions on aid to Israel, stating, "I’ve worked personally against and successfully killed attempts to condition aid [to Israel]...I’ll continue to work to kill conditions on aid [to the sole] democracy in the region and a critical ally".
+Gottheimer has stated that the security of the United States and of Israel are so intertwined as to be inseparable.
+Gottheimer has opposed conditions on aid to Israel, stating, "I’ve worked personally against and successfully killed attempts to condition aid [to Israel]...I'll continue to work to kill conditions on aid [to the sole] democracy in the region and a critical ally".

 In February 2017, Gottheimer stated that the United States embassy in Israel should be moved from Tel Aviv to Jerusalem, but that the move "should be left up to conversations between [Israeli and Palestinian] governments."

-In March 2023, Gottheimer reaffirmed his pledge to "support Israel’s security, grow the Abraham Accords, support a two-state solution and counter threats to Israel and the U.S." At the same time, Gottheimer urged members of Congress to refrain from voicing their concerns over proposed judicial reforms in Israel.
+In March 2023, Gottheimer reaffirmed his pledge to "support Israel's security, grow the Abraham Accords, support a two-state solution and counter threats to Israel and the U.S." At the same time, Gottheimer urged members of Congress to refrain from voicing their concerns over proposed judicial reforms in Israel.

 In April 2023, Gottheimer made two official trips to Israel within one week—once as a part of a 12-member delegation of House Democrats, including Minority Leader Hakeem Jeffries, and once as one of five Democrats to join Speaker Kevin McCarthy on a bipartisan visit.
-During the same month, Gottheimer co-sponsored legislation reaffirming the House’s support for military aid to Israel.
+During the same month, Gottheimer co-sponsored legislation reaffirming the House's support for military aid to Israel.

 In May 2023, Gottheimer and Rep. Mike Lawler introduced legislation expanding anti-boycott laws to include blocking boycotts organized by international governmental organizations, with the intended effect of stopping the Boycott, Divestment, and Sanctions movement in the United States.
 The legislation would prohibit American citizens and companies from supporting boycotts imposed by global entities (IGOs) against U.S. allies including Israel.
 The bill faced heavy criticism from House Republicans and conservatives who said it would violate Americans' First Amendment rights; House Republican leadership scrapped a vote on the bill in May 2025.